 - Load balancing disabled: - When a failure occurs, Secure Path marks the path failed and switches to the next available path connected to the same controller, if there is one. - If there is no available path on the same controller, Secure Path attempts to move the device to a standby path on the other controller. - Load balancing enabled: - When a failure occurs, Secure Path marks the affected path as failed.
-This removes it from the list of usable paths for the LUN.
-If no active paths remain on the same controller, Secure Path attempts to move the device to a standby controller.
+This removes it from the list of usable paths for the LUN. - If no active paths remain for the device, Secure Path activates an available path on the same controller, if one exists. - If no available paths remain on the same controller, Secure Path attempts to move the device to the other controller.